MetaMask/metamask-mobile/app/component-library/components/Cells/Cell/foundation/CellBase/README.md

-# CellAccountBaseItem
+# CellBase

-CellAccountBaseItem is a base component used for cell accounts.
+CellBase is a base component used for all cells.

 ## Props